amluu/MinesweeperSolver/README.md

 2. **"Browser won't open"**: Ensure Chrome is installed and accessible
 3. **"Incorrect board detection"**: Verify screen coordinates in `config.ini`
 4. **"Game not starting"**: Check internet connection and Google Minesweeper accessibility
+5. **"CAPTCHA appears"**: Complete the captcha manually in the browser window - the solver will wait automatically

 ## Logging